fossabot/glog/docs/reasons.md

 # Reasoning

+This is a list of questions that may come up.
+If some reason is still unclear to you, feel free to reach out to the mailing list in the README

 ## Attach stderr levels to stdout if stdout is redirected to a file

 When piping stdout into a file, chances are that you want to work with